mongodb-industry-solutions/content-lab-backend-search/README.md

 # **Content Lab - Automated Content Analysis & Suggestion Engine**

 This repository hosts the backend for the ContentLab - Automated Content Analysis & Suggestion Engine service.
-The service uses FastAPI to deliver smart content insights, including semantic search, automated content aggregation, and AI-generated insights.
+The service uses FastAPI to deliver content suggestions, including semantic search, automated content aggregation, and AI-generated insights.
 It uses MongoDB for scalable storage and vector search, with scheduled jobs for continuous data ingestion and analysis.
 Designed for content creators and analysts, it transforms raw news and social media data into actionable, searchable intelligence.

-## High Level Architecture
+## **High Level Architecture**

 [High level architecture diagram here use [google slides](https://docs.google.com/presentation/d/1vo8Y8mBrocJtzvZc_tkVHZTsVW_jGueyUl-BExmVUtI/edit#slide=id.g30c066974c7_0_3536)]

-## Architecture Overview
+## **Architecture Overview**

 This backend is designed as a microservice, focusing on automated content analysis, aggregation, and AI-powered suggestions.
 Each component is modular, enabling independent scaling, maintenance, and integration with other services.

-### Core Structure
+### Core Structure:

 - **FastAPI Application:**
   The main entry point (`backend/main.py`) serves as the API gateway for all backend operations.
 It exposes REST endpoints for content retrieval, semantic search, user management, and AI-driven insights.
 FastAPI ensures high performance, automatic documentation, and easy integration with other microservices.